tomaslibal/ua-detection/README.md

 - data must be available
 - training set is used to train the ANN*

-*Currently we have a single layer feed-forward neural network but in the future implementations this may change to a multilayer neural network with eventual back-propagation.
+*Currently we have a single layer feed-forward neural network but in the future implementations this may change depending on the findings and evaluation.

 ### Usage